|I heard you, people who wanted a less-sweet Barbarian. :)|

 Kaiya fanned herself with her spiral as she rode in the elevator back up to the first floor with Officer Willoughby, her mind spinning.
 Hells bells.
 Damn.
 Oh, hello, our serial killer suspect is your every fantasy come true, ladies.
 Sexy doesn’t even begin to—

-“Yeah, I’m...not sure.”
+“Yeah, I’m…not sure.”
 She thought about his gorgeous sun-streaked Nordic-looking hair and beard.
 “He doesn’t really fit the undocumented worker stereotype.
-Not that we don’t have people entering illegally from all over the world, but...how do you hide in a car trunk or sneak through airport security if you’re almost 7 feet tall?”
+Not that we don’t have people entering illegally from all over the world, but…how do you hide in a car trunk or sneak through airport security if you’re almost 7 feet tall?”
 His enormous, muscle-bound shoulders and ripped arms would also cause issues with hiding in small spaces, but she chose not to point that out to Willoughby, lest she seem like some kind of perv who was attracted to mass murderers.
 But the truth was, this guy wasn’t so much a long-limbed Bigfoot as he was a larger-than-life Thor.
-The man was solid muscle, and definitely too big for the restraint chair they had squeezed him into.
+The man was solid muscle, and far too big for the restraint chair.

 Back in her office, she began Google-searching linguists, professors at the local universities, and translation services, making notes in her spiral.
 That ancient, sexy look in Thor’s amber eyes kept haunting her, interrupting her thoughts as she worked.
 She told herself that her interest in it was purely professional and pressed on.